NASDAQ: TLRY

 Our Brands and Products

-Our Tilray Wellness segment primarily consists of the Manitoba Harvest branded hemp-based food business, which develops, manufactures, markets and distributes a diverse portfolio of hemp-based food and wellness products under various brands, which include Manitoba Harvest, Hemp Yeah!, Just Hemp Foods and The Humble Seed cracker company.
+Our Tilray Wellness segment primarily consists of the Manitoba Harvest branded hemp-based food business, which develops, manufactures, markets and distributes a diverse portfolio of hemp-based food, super seeds, and wellness products under various brands, which include Manitoba Harvest and Just Hemp Foods.
 Manitoba Harvest products are sold in major retailers across the U.S. and Canada.
-Tilray Wellness also manufactures, markets, and distributes wellness beverages, including HiBall Energy and Happy Flower.
+Tilray Wellness also engages in business-to-business ingredient sales of hemp and other seeds.
+Tilray Wellness also manufactures, markets, and distributes wellness beverages, including HiBall Energy.
 HiBall Energy was acquired through Craft Acquisition I and is made with zero sugar, zero calories, and organic caffeine.
-HiBall’s products have included Grapefruit, Watermelon Mint, Wild Berry, Blackberry, and Vanilla – all crafted with a proprietary energy blend, consisting of caffeine, guarana, and ginseng.
+HiBall’s products are all crafted with a proprietary energy blend, consisting of caffeine, guarana, and ginseng.

 Our Operations

-In our Wellness segment, we own two BRC accredited facilities located in Manitoba, Canada that are dedicated to hemp processing and packaging Manitoba Harvest, Just Hemp Foods, and Hemp Yeah! branded products and private label products including hulled hemp seeds, hemp oil, and hemp protein.
+In our Wellness segment, we own two BRC accredited facilities located in Manitoba, Canada that are dedicated to hemp processing and packaging Manitoba Harvest, Just Hemp Foods and private label products including hulled hemp seeds, hemp oil, and hemp protein.

 Distribution